lrleon/samsung/codeBook.md

 from the R repl execute

-     get.and.clean.samsung.data()
+     get.and.clean.samsung.data("samsung-tidy.txt")

+You could specify another file name

 You can load the data by executing

 		    data <- read.table("samsung-tidy.txt")